-The dining options onboard the Safari Voyager are simple but delicious.
+The dining options onboard the Safari Voyager is simple but delicious.
 We enjoyed a combination of plated meals, buffets and picnics throughout the cruise.
-They put out happy hour snacks every day and some pretty delicious deserts.
+They put out happy hour snacks every day and some pretty delicious desserts.

-One thing UnCruise does with their menu is incorporate local dishes.
-From Costa Rica staples to Panamanian specialties, you’ll have the chance to try food, snacks and drinks from the region.
+One thing UnCruise does with its menu is to incorporate local dishes.
+From Costa Rica staples to Panamanian specialties, you’ll have the chance to try food, snacks, and drinks from the region.

 We’ve never met an UnCruise staff we didn’t love.
 I know, big words, but oh so true.
 The people that work for this company are passionate and love their jobs.
 It shows in everything they do throughout your cruise.